hakanpalm/poolservice/README.md

 # poolservice
-Application to run my pool
+An PHP Application to run my pool